hanhduynguyen/cicd-pipeline-train-schedule-jenkins/README.md

 ## Running the app

-echo "Hello worl   d, test trigger"
+echo "Hello worl   d, test trigger..."

 You need a Java JDK 7 or later to run the build.
 You can run the build like this: